wenet-e2e/wenet/docs/tutorial.md

 Four decoding methods are provided in wenet:

-* ctc_greedy_search: encoder + CTC greedy search
+* `ctc_greedy_search` : encoder + CTC greedy search
-* ctc_prefix_beam_search:  encoder + CTC prefix beam search
+* `ctc_prefix_beam_search` :  encoder + CTC prefix beam search
-* attention: encoder + attention-based decoder decoding
+* `attention` : encoder + attention-based decoder decoding
-* attention_rescoring: rescoring on the ctc candidates
+* `attention_rescoring` : rescoring the ctc candidates from ctc prefix beam search with encoder output on attention-based decoder.

 In general, attention_rescoring is the best method.
-Please see [] for the details of these algorithms.
+Please see [U2 paper](https://arxiv.org/pdf/2012.05481.pdf) for the details of these algorithms.

 `--beam_size` is a tunable parameter, use a large beam size may get better results but also cause high computation cost.

+`--batch_size` can be greater than 1 for "ctc_greedy_search" and "attention" decoding mode, and must be 1 for "ctc_prefix_beam_search" and "attention_rescoring" decoding mode.

 - WER Evaluation